FzliangFrank/fz-webscraper/README.md

 # Web Scraper with Notion Integration

-A Python package for scraping property listings from Rightmove and job listings from Glassdoor, with automatic upload to Notion databases.
+A Python package for scraping property listings from Rightmove, SpareRoom, and job listings from Glassdoor, with automatic upload to Notion databases.

 ## Installation